ESTAL is an Erasmus plus project, Key Action - Learning Mobility of Individuals; Action Type

 • better understanding of practices in education and training (educational institutions);

-• more strategic and integrated use of ICTs and open educational resources (OER) in education and
+• more strategic and integrated use of ICTs and open educational resources (OER) in education and training (for educators, parents, and educational institutions);

 • reinforced interaction between practice, research, and policy (educators, Parents’ Associations,